Why is this medication prescribed?

 - tell your doctor what herbal products you are taking or plan to take, especially St. John's wort, and garlic capsules.

-- tell your doctor if you drink or have ever drunk large amounts of alcohol, if you have ever taken any form of saquinavir in the past, and if you or anyone in your family has or has ever had diabetes.
+- tell your doctor if you drink or have ever drunk large amounts of alcohol, and if you or anyone in your family has or has ever had diabetes.
 Also tell your doctor if you have or have ever had an irregular heartbeat, high cholesterol or triglycerides (fats in the blood); hemophilia (a bleeding disorder); conditions in which the body is not able to produce enough lactase or cannot tolerate lactose, or heart or kidney disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking saquinavir, call your doctor.
 You should not breastfeed if you are infected with HIV or are taking saquinavir.